 - 2 medium potatoes, sliced

-- 2 tbsp grated cheddar cheese (omit for a vegan recipe)
+- 2 tablespoon grated cheddar cheese (omit for a vegan recipe)

 - Heat a dash of oil in a large saucepan, and add the onion, garlic, carrot, pepper and mushrooms.
 Cook over a medium heat for 5-10 minutes, stirring regularly, until the vegetables are mostly soft (the carrots will still have some crunch to them).